 Instructions;

 - Clean the potatoes and use a vegetable peeler to remove the skin.
-Cut the potatoes up into small cubes and place into a saucepan.
-Fill with cold water and place over medium-high heat to bring to the boil.
+Cut the potatoes up into small cubes and place them into a saucepan.
+Fill with cold water and place over medium-high heat to bring to a boil.

 - Boil the potatoes for 20-30 minutes or until very tender and nearly falling apart.
-Drain the water using a colander and place the potatoes back into the saucepan.
+Drain the water using a colander and return the potatoes to the saucepan.

 - Keep on the heat until there are no longer large amounts of steam.
-Remove from the heat and start to mash the potatoes using a potato masher.
-Season with salt and pepper and gradually start adding the butter in small amounts.
+Remove from the heat and mash the potatoes using a potato masher.
+Season with salt and pepper, and gradually add the butter in small amounts.

-- Make sure the butter is at room temperature so it doesn’t bring down the temperature of the potatoes.
+- Ensure the butter is at room temperature so it doesn’t bring down the temperature of the potatoes.